 Welcome bonus touches include a feature called Launch Assist, which essentially means you get two hours of free time with one of InMotion's server administrators.
 Whether you need to change domain settings, configure cPanel, migrate WordPress or database files, they can help you get the job done.

 Put it all together and you're getting a very capable set of VPS hosting plans.
-If you'd prefer a package which comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.
+If you'd prefer a package that comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.

 Need lots of choice?
 Then look no further